aviv926/ImmichFrame_Android/README.md

 # ImmichFrame_Android

-What's its this fork?
+What's in this fork?

-Added support for user certificate
+1. Added support for user certificate
-Added support for the option to play audio without requiring user permissions (can be disabled via settings)
+2. Added support for the option to play audio without requiring user permissions (can be disabled via settings)